Henriquepb22/js-algorithms-data-structure/README.md

 }
 ```

->Here every time we change `n` the memory allocation grow exponential to it, in the first for loop for every `i` we create a matrix row and inside it we have another for loop for every `j` we push `i+j` to the row and after that push the row to the matrix
+>Here every time we change `n` the memory allocation grow quadratic to it, in the first for loop for every `i` we create a matrix row and inside it we have another for loop for every `j` we push `i+j` to the row and after that push the row to the matrix

 #### Classification Shorthands